-Drama is an art form directly concerned with our understanding and experience of the world.
-Through drama, we explore the way people think, feel and communicate.
+Drama is an art form directly concerned with our understanding and experience of the world around us, "Theatre is a reflection of the society in which it was developed".
+Through drama and theatre, we explore the way people think, feel and communicate.
 Drama not only teaches students how to perform on stage but more importantly, how to be effective and creative communicators.
 Drama equips students to work with people, be creative and produce results.

-There are no prerequisites for the study of the senior Drama Course.
+There are no prerequisites for the study of the senior Drama Course just a willingness to explore, experience and perform a range of dramatic forms, styles and conventions.